-- Personal and Social Development, Well-Being and Cultural Diversity. - Language, Literacy and Communication Skills (revised August 2015). - Mathematical Development (revised August 2015). - Physical Development.
+- Personal and Social Development, Well-Being and Cultural Diversity. - Language, Literacy and Communication Skills. - Mathematical Development. - Physical Development.

 End of Foundation Phase assessment

 Teachers and/or practitioners are required to make their statutory end of the Foundation Phase teacher assessments against three of the Foundation Phase Areas of Learning.